-A peripatetic music teacher (from SIPS Education) will teach all classes for nine weeks a year.
-Outside this time, class teachers will use the Charanga Musical School programme to deliver music lessons.
+A peripatetic music teacher (from SIPS Education) will teach all classes for six weeks per year.
+Outside this time, class teachers will use the Sing Up! programme to deliver music lessons.

-The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
+The elements of music are taught so that children are able to use some of the language of music to dissect it and understand how it is made, played, appreciated and analysed.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.